SurPathHub/Dayong/.github/CONTRIBUTING.md

    Now you can make your changes locally.

-5. When you're done making changes, check that your changes pass flake8, pylint and mypy.
+5. When you're done making changes, check that your changes pass flake8, pylint, and mypy.

     ```
     $ flake8 Dayong